 Double Skin Effect Optimizes Functionality

 The double skin effect facilitated by the moveable glass systems offers restaurant management greater flexibility.
 The indoor/outdoor patio spaces can be separated to create private rooms or joined to the main serving spaces.
 They can be opened to the outside or closed against inclement weather while still keeping a visual connection to the garden.
-The private function dining room opens completely to the back patio via another curved system, this one, however, with folding rather than sliding panels.
-The NanaWall SL70 narrow-framed aluminum folding glass wall is also more than ten-feet-tall and includes a swing panel for versatility and easy egress.
+The private function dining room opens completely to the back patio via another curved system, this one, however, with folding rather than stacking panels.
+The NanaWall SL70 narrow-framed accordion glass door is also more than ten-feet-tall and includes a swing panel for versatility and easy egress.
 When opened, the panels stack closely at the side.

 The Weather Performing Folding Glass Wall